Natural Hair Dye Recipes (for Any Hair Color)

 Herbs to Dye Dark Brown Hair or Black Hair

 If you have very light hair, it will be difficult to get really dark hues with just herbs, though with enough patience, it can be done.
+Indigo also works for this.
 I’ve listed herbs that work, and you can use any combination.

-As always, test on a small section of hair before using henna hair colors will provide really dark results that last longer, but if you want to go dark gradually, these are the recipes I’ve tried:
+As always, test on a small section of hair before using.
+Henna hair colors provide dark results that last longer, but if you want to go dark gradually, these are the recipes I’ve tried:

-• Black walnut powder — use as a rinse in the shower for hair and dry in the sun if possible.
-This will create VERY DARK hair, especially if you have dry or color treated hair.
-It will also provide the darkest coverage for grey hair.
+• Black walnut powder – Use as a rinse in the shower for hair and dry in the sun if possible.
+This will create VERY DARK hair, especially if you have dry or color-treated hair.
+It also provides the darkest coverage for grey hair.
 Repeat daily or as needed to darken and maintain dark shade.

-• Use strong brewed black tea as a final rinse to darken any color hair.
+• Strong black tea – Use strong brewed black tea as a final rinse to darken any color hair.
 This is also nourishing for the hair and will provide a temporary darkening effect on most hair types.
-Repeat as necessary to get desired shade and sun-dry if possible.
+Repeat as necessary to get the desired shade and sun-dry if possible.

-Experiment with any of the above and mixtures of them to get the right mix for your hair!
+Experiment with any of the above to get the right mix for your hair!
+I’ve included some recipes below for you to try.

 Print